terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

 Regarding interface and base classes to limit signature of method
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 | In order to bring consistency in development of business logic, interfaces and base classes are created which limit the signature of the methods.
-| The purpose is also to prevent the injection of diferences due to development style of each developer by limiting the signature through interfaces and base classes.
+| The purpose is also to prevent the injection of differences due to development style of each developer by limiting the signature through interfaces and base classes.

  .. note::

-    In large scale development, there are situations where not every single developer is highly skilled or situations like having consistency in developemnt of business logic considering maintainability after servicing.
+    In large scale development, there are situations where not every single developer is highly skilled or situations like having consistency in development of business logic considering maintainability after servicing.
     In such situations, limiting the signature through interfaces can be an appropriate decision.

     In this guideline, we do not specifically recommended to create interface to limit signature; however, type of architecture must be selected on the basis of characteristics of the project.